Testing SOAP Web Services¶

 What is SOAP and what is a SOAP web service?¶

 SOAP is the **S**imple **O**bject **A**ccess **P**rotocol, and allows you to make API calls over HTTP/HTTPS using specially formatted XML.
-SOAP web services make use of the Web Service Definition Language (WDSL) and communicate using HTTP POST requests.
-They are essentially a serialization of RPC object calls into XML that can then be passed to the web service.
-The XML passed to the SOAP web services needs to match the format specified in the WSDL.
+SOAP web services use the Web Service Definition Language (WSDL) and communicate using HTTP POST requests.
+They are essentially a serialization of RPC object calls into XML for transmission to the web service.
+The XML passed to the SOAP web service must match the format specified in the WSDL.

-SOAP web services are fully self-descriptive, so most clients do not directly work with the SOAP XML language, but instead use a client-side proxy generator that creates client object representations of the web service (e.g. Java, .NET objects).
-The web service consumers interact with these language-specific representations of the SOAP web service.
-However when these SOAP calls fail you need a way of testing them that includes being able to inspect the raw SOAP XML that is actually being sent.
+SOAP web services are fully self-descriptive, so most clients do not directly interact with the raw SOAP XML, but instead use a client-side proxy generator that creates client-side object representations of the web service (e.g., Java, .NET objects).
+Web service consumers interact with these language-specific representations of the SOAP web service.
+However, when these SOAP calls fail, you need a way to test them that allows you to inspect the raw SOAP XML that was actually sent.

 How does Rapise test SOAP web services?¶